DayZedAndConfused762/Y.A.A.C/doc/components.md

 <!-- ------------------------------ Intro Start ------------------------------ -->

-# Y.A.A.C - Components List
+# Y.A.A.C - Owned Components List

 <!-- ------------------------------ Intro End ------------------------------ -->

 <!-- ------------------------------ Overview Start ------------------------------ -->

-This is a list of all components for my CyberDecks as well as links and prices (when available).
-This list includes components I own, as well as components not yet purchased but may be useful.
+This is a list of all components I own for my CyberDecks as well as links and prices (when available).

 <!-- ------------------------------ Overview End ------------------------------ -->